Residency – Clinical Pathology Rotations

 Informatics

 Informatics rotation is provided annually and is primarily directed towards PGY3 residents.
-All residents are provided an informatics review during the four week block with informatics lectures during scheduled clinical pathology teaching time.
+All residents are provided an informatics review during the rotation with informatics lectures during scheduled clinical pathology teaching time.
 The group rotation is a nice change of pace and allows residents to benefit from the questions and perspectives of their peers.
 The rotation is led by informatics faculty and the content spans a core set of materials which is fine tuned to the residents’ interests during the block.
 Content is delivered in a variety of ways, including traditional didactics, questions and answer sessions, and demonstration sessions.
 Selected reading and video materials are also utilized.
 Topics covered during the block include digital pathology, image analysis, data analysis, clinical data sets, LIS configuration, middleware, networking, hardware, enterprise interoperability, interfaces, standards, and more.
 The rotation provides an excellent foundation for understanding many aspects of the laboratory.
 There are opportunities to pursue informatics projects during the rotation and also during elective rotations.

 Laboratory Management